 It’s the world’s very first condenser mic that was specifically built for iOS devices and runs purely digital.
 What that means is that it is not running it into your MAC as an analog and then converting it into a digital signal.
 Instead, it is using an Apogee converter that is known worldwide for producing quality audio.
 Apogee refers to this process as PureDIGITAL which allows you to achieve the highest possible sounds of anything being recorded onto your device.

 No drivers are needed as it is plug-and-play.
-It’s sturdy and allows you to connect it to your iPad or iPhone via 30-pin cable and another USB cable that allows you to connect it to your computer.
-It works with Garageband and it does not require any external power.
-The gain control is on the side and its a cardioid microphone which means most of the sound is picked up from the front of the mic and less from the sides.
+It’s sturdy and allows you to connect it to your iPad or iPhone via a 30-pin cable and another USB cable that allows you to connect it to your computer.
+It works with Garageband and does not require any external power.
+The gain control is on the side and it’s a cardioid microphone which means most of the sound is picked up from the front of the mic and less from the sides.